NCLEX Wednesday #9 – How to Tackle NCLEX Priority Questions

 3. Address physiologic first.

 At the bottom of Maslow’s hierarchy pyramid sits the physiological needs, because those are the most basic needs a person has to survive.
 In a given NCLEX scenario on priority questions, the client may be visibly distraught, and one of your answer options will probably involve calming her down.
 That’s important as a nurse, of course, but less so than physiology.
 Every time you come across priority questions, remember that according to Maslow’s hierarchy of needs, the client’s physiologic needs come before psychosocial needs.
 This is where the ABC’s (airway, breathing, circulation) come into play.
 Prioritize stabilizing your patient if that action applies to the scenario.

 Related Resource: How to Address Therapeutic Communication Questions on the NCLEX

 As you’re weighing your options, Maslow’s pyramid can be invaluable, but it can also trick you.
-While the hierarchy of needs will apply to many questions throughout the NCLEX, physiological needs aren’t always pertinent to the scenario at hand, even on priority questions.
-When using the ABC framework, you should know “airway” is not always the correct answer, particularly if the question does not give you an airway problem.
-If airway and breathing are not the problem, then look to circulation and see if that applies.
+While the hierarchy of needs will apply to many questions throughout the NCLEX, physiological needs aren’t always pertinent to the scenario at hand—even on priority questions.
+When using the ABC framework, you should know that “airway” is not always the correct answer.
+This is particularly true if the question does not give you an airway problem.
+So, if airway and breathing are not the problem, look to circulation and see if that applies.
 If it doesn’t, then look farther up the pyramid for a clue about which option takes priority.

 6. Assess first, unless…